 How a Septic Tank Works

-- There are lines or pipes running from your toilet, sink and tub that work through gravity to carry waste outside to the tank.
+- Lines or pipes run from your toilet, sink, and tub that work through gravity to carry waste outside to the tank.

 - The holding tank acts as a bacterial chamber that breaks down solids.

 - There’s the disposal field that distributes liquids to be absorbed into the ground.
-A blockage or obstruction in any one of these sections will cause a septic backup.
+A blockage or obstruction in these sections will cause a septic backup.

 Types of Septic Tanks

-What makes a difference in septic tank backups, is the overall type of septic tank “system” you have.
+What makes a difference in septic tank backups is the overall type of septic tank “system” you have.
 There are two different types of septic systems.
 One is simple and works on gravity draining your waste into the tank.
 Gravity drains the liquid out to the disposal field when the septic tank reaches an overflow capacity.

 Steps to Take When Fixing a Septic Tank

-Now that you know how septic systems work and what type you have, you need to diagnose the problem and take these steps to fix it.
+Now that you know how septic systems work and what type, you need to diagnose the problem and take these steps to fix it.

 - Isolate the blockage.
 Start with opening the tank lid and checking the content level.
 If the tank is low, you have an upstream blockage between the house and the tank.
 If the tank is full, you’ll have a downstream problem.